aditi1042003/StockPrediction_System/README.md

 ## 🧮 Workflow
-o   Fork the repository
++ Fork the repository
-o   Clone your forked repository using terminal or gitbash. o   Make changes to the cloned repository o   Add, Commit and Push o   Then in Github, in your cloned repository find the option to make a pull request o   CONTRIBUTING TO THIS PROJECT o   Take a look at the Existing Issues of your project and find one that interests you or create your own Issues! o   Tag the repository maintainers or issue creators to assign that issue to you. o   Wait for the Issue to be assigned to you after which you can start working on it. o   Fork the Repo and create a Branch for any Issue that you are working upon. o   Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it. o   Once your PR is approved, you changes will be merged into the project. o   Add Screenshots to help us know what this Script is all about. o   Repository specific contribution information is in the respective READMEs of each repo. o   Do not abuse and/or use bad language.
++ Clone your forked repository using terminal or gitbash.
++ Make changes to the cloned repository
++ Add, Commit and Push
++ Then in Github, in your cloned repository find the option to make a pull request
++ CONTRIBUTING TO THIS PROJECT
++ Take a look at the Existing Issues of your project and find one that interests you or create your own Issues!
++ Tag the repository maintainers or issue creators to assign that issue to you.
++ Wait for the Issue to be assigned to you after which you can start working on it.
++ Fork the Repo and create a Branch for any Issue that you are working upon.
++ Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
++ Once your PR is approved, you changes will be merged into the project.
++ Add Screenshots to help us know what this Script is all about.
++ Repository specific contribution information is in the respective READMEs of each repo.
++ Do not abuse and/or use bad language.
 Ensure you don't insult anyone.
 Be respectful and inclusive.

 Do not abuse and/or use bad language.
 Ensure you don't insult anyone.
 Be respectful and inclusive.Please mention your full name on your GitHub handle to be eligible for prizes.You can take up any of the existing issues or create a new to to contribute any of your own projects!
 Contribution period ends: